johnwarden/jonathanwarden.com/content/theory/deliberati-argument-model/index.md

 For example, referring to our jury trial argument graph, the argument $\text{𝐴◂-𝐵}$ could be expressed in plain English as *the fact that the defendant signed a confession is a good reason to believe that she is guilty.*

-We represent an argument that opposes conclusion 𝑋 with some premise 𝑌 using the notation:
+We represent an argument that opposes conclusion 𝑋 with some premise 𝑌 using similar notation, but with a hollow arrow:

 $$
     \text{𝑋◃-𝑌}